openbmc/docs/designs/phosphor-audit.md

 ## Testing

-`dbus-send` as command-line tool for generating audit events.
+meson enabled unit tests.
+end 2 end audit records are generated and discoverable/reviewable.

 Scenarios:
  - For each supported service (such as Redfish, net IPMI, host IPMI, PLDM), create audit events, and validate they get logged.
  - Ensure message-type and request-type filtering works as expected.
  - Ensure basic notification actions work as expected (log, command, notify).
  - When continuously generating audit-events, change the phosphor-audit service's configuration, and validate no audit events are lost, and the new configuration takes effect.